mitogen-hq/mitogen/docs/ansible.rst

 * Asynchronous jobs presently exist only for the duration of a run, and time limits are not implemented.

-* The undocumented ability to extend and override :mod:`ansible.module_utils` by supplying a ``module_utils`` directory alongside a custom new-style module is not yet supported.

 * "Module Replacer" style modules are not supported.
 These rarely appear in practice, and light web searches failed to reveal many examples of them.